Abhishek6394/Custom-login-template/README.txt

 == Installation ==

-1. Upload the `login-template-plugin` folder to your WordPress `wp-content/plugins/` directory.
+1. Upload the `Custom Login Template` folder to your WordPress `wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to the plugin settings under **Settings > Login Template** to choose your preferred login template.
 4. Save your settings to apply the new template.